nielsenjared/nielsenjared.github.io/content/blog/learn-git-workflow-centralized/index.md

 ## Learn Git Workflow, From Centralized to Branching

 One of the most useful, but potentially confusing, aspects of git is the ability for developers to create branches of a project to test new features.
-In the next article, we will [learn git branching workflow](./{...}).
+In the next article, we will [Learn Git Branch Workflow](/learn-git-branch-workflow/).

 ## (Re)Sourcess
 * http://rogerdudler.github.io/git-guide/